mrpedrobraga/Toyvox/README.md

 # Toyvox

-Toyvox is very unique, because it actually goes against the predominant way of making 3d games, that we are all used to.
+Toyvox goes against the predominant way of making 3d games, that we are all used to.

 Toyvox is a flat-shaded voxel engine, that's easy and simple to use, and yet, very powerful.
 It is a *C++* library that uses OPENGL to render, so you can import it and use it on your favourite IDE.
-Or in the command line, as well.
+Or, idk, compile with your favourite cmd compiler, too.

+It's renderer is basically of a 2D engine, but in 3D.

 The flat shaded approach is very rare for now, and it's kinda of misunterstood.
 The idea of flat shading is: voxels are elementary.
 So they can only hold one color.

-Most of the current voxel engines render the voxels as cubes, with different faces and smooth lighting.
+Most of the current voxel engines render the voxels as cubes, with different faces' normals, rendering with polygons.
-That's not the objective of Toyvox.
+Toyvox renders 3d models *without* any polygons at all.

-There are, however, some examples I can point to.
+Some examples I can point to:

 Like the game Voxelnauts - and the amazing arts made by [Zach Soares](https://www.zsinked.com/) for that game.

-Also, there are other smaller artists that use the flat-shading, because there is a list of benefits you get by doing it:
+Also, there are other artists that use the flat-shading, because there is a list of benefits you get by doing it:

 * You can easily make whatever shape you want.
-With flat-shading, voxelart gets closer to the pixelart side, than to the 3d - that's the objective of this engine.
+With flat-shading, voxelart is closer to the pixelart, than is to the normal 3d - that's the objective of this engine.
 You can highlight the shape, and use the colors at your favour.
 Instead of shading, you can also make lighting, and make objects like fire and particles look great.
-Those voxel models look a lot more like 3d pixelart.
+Those voxel models look a lot more like a 3d "image".

 ![For example, this escape pod by y2bcrazy at imgur](https://i.imgur.com/HYzIikB.gif|width=100)